India PM Modi accepts fitness challenge but faces opposition backlash

 Modi, who is reputed to rise at dawn to do yoga before starting work, pushed for June 21 to be celebrated as the International Day of Yoga soon after winning power in 2014, lending his political weight to an industry that has grown up around the ancient physical and spiritual discipline.

 The fitness challenge is partly a response to India’s increasing problem with obesity.
-But with a general election due by next May, the opposition was quick to politicise the matter.
+But with a general election due by next May, the opposition was quick to politicize the matter.

 Opposition Congress party leader Rahul Gandhi, also a fitness enthusiast, dared Modi, one of most followed world leaders on Twitter, to take on a fuel challenge.